kslg/elite-rides/README.md

 ## Languages

 + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): is the main language used to build the back-end.
 + [JS](https://www.javascript.com/): for the Stripe elements.
 + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): is markup language used to build the front-end templates.
 + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): is styling language used adjust layout and front-end styles.
 + [Bulma](https://www.javascript.com/): I've used the `.icon` class from another CSS framework similar to bootstrap called Bulma.
-This helps ensure that whenever I use font awesome icons, they will always stay perfectly centred and have a consistent size unless I manually change it.
+This helps ensure that whenever I use font awesome icons, they will always stay perfectly centred, and have a consistent size unless I manually change it.

 ## Frameworks and libraries:

 + [Django](https://www.djangoproject.com/): A high-level Python web framework for the app.
 + [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html): is an integrated set of Django applications dealing with account authentication, registration and management.
 + [CrispyForms](https://django-crispy-forms.readthedocs.io/): An optimised way of rendering forms on the front-end in a very elegant and `DRY` way.
 + [Summernote](https://summernote.org/): A JavaScript library that helps you create WYSIWYG editors online.
 Used in the Django Admin under Products to `enrich product descriptions`.
 + [Pillow](https://pypi.org/project/Pillow/9.3.0/): To manipulate and process images, Pillow provides tools that are similar to ones found in image processing software such as Photoshop.

 ## Databases:

-    + [SQLite3](https://sqlite.org/index.html): Local DBMS (Database Management System) to store all data.
++ [SQLite3](https://sqlite.org/index.html): Local DBMS (Database Management System) to use in Gitpod to store all data.
-    + [PostgreSQL by ElephantSQL](https://www.elephantsql.com/): Production DBMS (Database Management System) to store all data.
++ [PostgreSQL by ElephantSQL](https://www.elephantsql.com/): Production DBMS (Database Management System) to store all data on the live site.

 ## Other tools:

 + [Github](https://github.com/): hosting service for software development and version control using Git.
 + [Pip3](https://pypi.org/project/pip/): is the package manager to intstall Python modules and libraries.
 + [Gunicorn](https://docs.djangoproject.com/en/4.1/howto/deployment/wsgi/gunicorn/): "Green Unicorn" is a Python Web Server Gateway to translate HTTP Rquests for Python to understand.
 + [Spycopg2](https://pypi.org/project/psycopg2/): PostgreSQL database adapter so I can manage the Database in Python.
 + [Heroku](https://dashboard.heroku.com/): the hosting service to host the app.
 + [VSCode](https://code.visualstudio.com/): the IDE used to program the app.
 + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): used to identify any errors when being rendered in the browser.
 + [Font Awesome](https://fontawesome.com/): used to source social icons to be used on the app.
 + [Lucid.app](https://lucid.app/) used to create the Database schema and Dataflow Diagram.
 + [W3C Validator](https://validator.w3.org/): used to validate HTML5 code.
 + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): used to validate CSS code.
 + [flake8](https://pypi.org/project/flake8/): was used to validate Python code.
 + [Replit.com](https://replit.com/): to store versions of work-in-progress snippets and functions of code.

 [Back to contents](#contents)